Reesor’s Delicious Sweet Corn

 Fresh from Our Fields

 Reesor’s Farm Market had its beginning back in 1985 with sweet corn as our main crop.
 We sold it, freshly picked, off a farm wagon at the side of the road.
-You can still get our corn off a wagon, but now our corn wagon is inside our farm market where we offer freshly picked sweet corn from mid-July until the end of September.
+You can still get our corn off a wagon, but now our corn wagon is inside our farm market where we offer freshly picked sweet corn from mid-July and usually until Thanksgiving.

 We know you love sweet corn’s great taste as much as we do, so continue reading to become a true sweet corn connoisseur.

 There are three types of sweet corn which have either white and yellow kernels (peaches & cream), white kernels or yellow kernels.
 All of the corn we grow has peaches & cream kernels.
 Each day’s variety is listed on our corn information board inside the market so you can compare varieties and types.

 At our farm, we grow many varieties of sugar enhanced and super sweet types of sweet corn.
 We begin the season with a sugar enhanced variety called Navajo which matures in mid- July.
 Then comes the super sweet Gourmet Sweet variety which has several varieties within it such as Awesome and Anthem that will take us deliciously through the end of the growing season.

 1. Sugar Enhanced Corn has very tender kernels and is sweeter than regular sweet corn.
 This corn seems to appeal to everyone.

 2. Super Sweet Corn is a very sweet corn with firmer kernels.
 It may be described as having crunchy kernels.
 It will keep for several days in the refrigerator.

 3. Normal Sugar Corn has good corn flavour which is best when eaten soon after being picked (sugar changes to starch over time).
 If picked when too mature the kernels will be tough or very chewy.

 Sweet Corn FAQs